 - Allow rolls to rise for 30 minutes on pan.

 - Place rolls into oven and bake for 15-20 minutes until lightly browned and cooked through (but not overcooked!)

 - While buns are baking, prepare matcha glaze by placing chocolate in a medium sized heat proof bowl.

 - Heat heavy cream in a small sauce pan over medium-high heat.
 Just before it boils, pour hot cream into prepared chocolate bowl.

 - Do not mix.
 Let the cream and chocolate sit there for 7 minutes.
 Then use a spoon to mix it gently until smooth, creamy, and well-combined.
+Add matcha and mix thoroughly.
 Allow it to cool (without putting in the fridge)

 - Remove matcha rolls from the oven and allow them to cool slightly.
 They will all be touching each other and that’s totally fine!